Oral History

 When the team went fully remote, they adapted with new ways to collaborate and gather research.

-Dana: When COVID happened, our team was already remote: Matt and I are in San Francisco, and Sang is in Mountain View, and many others are in Seattle.
+Dana: When COVID happened, our team was already remote.
+Matt and I are in San Francisco, Sang is in Mountain View, and many others are in Seattle.
 We felt comfortable brainstorming virtually.
 Things became interesting when we started to validate what was working and what wasn’t.
 Instead of a bunch of designers critiquing color on boards, we used satellite tools, and found imagery of places around the world to try to get a sense of the real thing.
-Tundra is a great example where it’s misleading to think huge swaths of land are white because of snow.
+Tundra is a great example, where it’s misleading to think huge swaths of land are white because of snow.
 What is the color beneath that?
 It’s actually rock.

 Sarah: The power of building demos.
 Simplifying allowed us to build and iterate very quickly.
-So it was rapid fire: ‘Please look at this demo we just built, how does this color feel, are we communicating what we think we’re communicating?’
+So it was rapid fire: “Please look at this demo we just built—how does this color feel, are we communicating what we think we’re communicating?“

 Diego: The engineering team helped build some custom tooling that allows us to look at specific parts of the world and stress test.
-Touching again on accessibility, we had a tool that let us gauge the most common color relationships, for example land over water, or specific types of text over greenery.
+Touching again on accessibility, we had a tool that let us gauge the most common color relationships, for example, land over water, or specific types of text over greenery.
 That way we knew what to optimize.
 It’s effectively math that binds everything together.

 Respecting our sense of place